Leaper's Hill or Carib's Leap

 Walk through the cemetery gate to the steep cliff face that drops over 100 feet to the sea.
 This is where the Carib inhabitants are said to have jumped to their deaths rather than be enslaved.

-The Caribs were not bothered for more than a hundred years after Columbus discovered the island.
-Grenada's Carib population was larger than on many other islands because the hunting and fishing grounds were so rich.
+The Caribs were not bothered for more than a hundred years after Columbus discovered the Grenada.
+The island's Carib population was larger than on many other islands because the hunting and fishing grounds were so rich.

 It wasn't until 1626 that both the English and French became interested in settling.
 The French tried in 1638 but the Carib's drove them off.